ary27x/pilot/README.md

     display "Hello World!"
     display "This is the value of 7 sqaured : " , 7 times 7
+    display "My name is : " , name
+It also has the support for string repeat print , which goes as follows:

+    display "Hello There ! " times 3 ~ this would print "Hello There !"
+3 times onto the scrren
 To print colored text onto the screen call the display sub function using the name of the color as follows:

     display.red    "this is a red text"